Free cookie consent management tool by TermsFeed Generator

 Example (The Death Spiral): Finance optimizes locally to cut CDN spend (\(\max f_{cost}\)).
 This increases latency, which spikes abandonment and collapses revenue.
 The system dies while every department hits its local KPIs.

 Death spiral mechanism at 10M DAU scale: Finance cuts CDN costs by 40% ($420K/year savings) by reducing edge PoPs (Points of Presence - the geographic server locations closest to users), celebrating quarterly metrics.
 Three months later, latency spikes from 300ms to 450ms.
-Abandonment increases 2.5× (from 0.40% to 1.00% using Weibull model, \(\Delta = 0.60\text{pp}\)).
+Abandonment increases 2.5x (from 0.40% to 1.00% using Weibull model, \(\Delta = 0.60\text{pp}\)).
 Revenue drops $1.25M/year.
 Finance responds with further cost cuts.
-The company dies within 18 months - all departments hitting quarterly targets until bankruptcy.
+The company bleeds out while every department hits quarterly targets.

 graph TD